 As an integrated handling, transport and logistics provider, the Port Logistics subgroup offers services throughout the logistics chain between international ports and their European hinterland.
 The geographical focus of its operating activities is on the Port of Hamburg and its hinterland.
 The Port of Hamburg is an international hub for container transport by sea and land, with an optimal link to the economies of Central and Eastern Europe, Scandinavia and the Baltic region.
 The company’s core lines of business are represented by the Container, Intermodal and Logistics segments.

 The Container segment pools the Group’s container handling operations and is the largest business unit in terms of revenue and earnings.
-The Group’s activities in this segment consist primarily of handling container ships (the loading and discharging of containers) and transhipping containers to other carriers (rail, truck, feeder ship or barge).
+Its activities consist primarily of handling container ships (loading and discharging containers) and transhipping containers to other carriers (rail, truck, feeder ship or barge).
 HHLA operates three container terminals in Hamburg – Altenwerder (CTA), Burchardkai (CTB) and Tollerort (CTT) – and another container terminal in Odessa, Ukraine (CTO).
 The portfolio is rounded off by supplementary container services, such as maintenance and repairs.